 Updating the sent item requires listing and downloading the sent item with modified addresses, creating a replacement sent item with the correct original addresses, deleting the sent item with modified addresses.
 To delete a message (sent item), the only Google provided scope available is https://mail.google.com/ https://developers.google.com/gmail/api/v1/reference/users/messages/delete).

 That scope covers all the RMail software needs apart from the Gmail Contacts API used to update the contacts address to return it to its original unmodified address (without the RMail added extension).
 For contacts management, the RMail software uses: https://www.google.com/m8/feeds/

 Therefore, the RMail app for Gmail applies for the above mentioned two scopes, the minimum that the RMail app for Gmail needs.
 A summary of Scopes and APIs used follow.
 Scopes: https://mail.google.com/ and https://www.google.com/m8/feeds/.
 APIs:

 RPost uses best efforts to abides by each respective country’s privacy rules and principles as service is taken up in the country.
 RPost abides by practices and procedures to meet the requirements of the European General Data Protection Regulation and Privacy Shield, the National Privacy Principles of Australia, and the U.S. Privacy Act 1988, as well as other privacy laws specific to other countries and territories.

-This notice was updated on 11 March 2019.
-We reserve the right to change this notice at any time.
+This notice was last updated on September 30, 2019.
+We reserve the right to change this notice and our privacy policies at any time.